This page is part of the ONYX Performance Guide

 - System behavior explained without altering configuration

-- Suitable as a baseline reference for tuning and validation
+- Suitable as a baseline reference for diagnostics, tuning comparison, and validation

 System Overview